 To monitor system-level developments, the Dashboard tracks year-over-year changes in average scores for investments by country using comparable and pertinent indicators, namely Reporters Without Borders World Press Freedom Index, Transparency International Corruption Perceptions Index and the World Bank Voice and Accountability Indicator (to monitor developments withing SDG 16); and the SDG Index and the Social Progress Index (to monitor developments within the entire Agenda 2030).
+Given that all indicators, except for one, utilize a 0-100 scale, we convert the World Bank result, which ranges from -2.5 to 2.5, for enhanced comparability.

-However, MDIF refrains from attributing any causation.
+MDIF refrains from attributing any causation.
 Given that MDIF focuses its work on individual media organisations, rather than directly influencing volatile environments in which they operate, the indicator is used solely to monitor broader system-level developments, with any overall improvements being aspirational.